unibe-geodata-modelling/2021-visualize-geolocated-noah/README.md

 What is needed to run the program:
 •	Python 3.7
 •	Excel

 Step by Step instructions how to use the program: (keep in mind the code contains similar instructions as well)
 1. For the first step, make sure that python version 3.7 is installed, as other tested versions did not allow the required modules to be installed.
-2. On github example excel files can be downloaded, to show how the data should be imputed.
+2. Download from github the provided example excel files, to see how the data should be imputed.
 3. For the first excel, Test Excel Dataset
 4.
 5. In Colum A the user must add in names to refer to individual rental housing units